tpximpact/mhclg-oruk/content/adopt/02_business_case.md

 #### Staff efficiencies

 We know that many council workers make referrals to community services as part of their role.
 They spend time and effort finding services, or maintaining their own lists.
 A better approach would save time for these workers.

-The more services and organisations (ICBs, charities, other LAs) that reuse and consume the same data, the greater these cost efficiencies scale.
+The more services and organisations (integrated care boards, charities, other local authorities) that reuse and consume the same data, the greater these cost efficiencies scale.

 These savings are not necessarily ‘cashable’, but reduced duplication and efforts can help free up time for staff, improving productivity.

 <div style="padding: 1rem; background: #eee; margin: 1rem 0;">
 <h4>Savings estimate</h4>